MicrosoftDocs/ATADocs/ATADocs/ata-health-center.md

 -   **Close**: Is used to track suspicious activities which you identified, researched and fixed for mitigated.

     > [!NOTE]
-    > ATA may reopen a resolved activity if it the same activity is detected again within a short period of time.
+    > ATA may reopen a closed activity if it the same activity is detected again within a short period of time.

 -   **Suppress**: Suppressing an activity means you want to ignore it for now, and only be alerted again if there's a new instance.
 This means that if there's a similar alert ATA won't reopen it.
 But if the alert stops for 7 days, and is then seen again, you will be alerted again.